zakmoCA/Command-line-Pomodoro-Timer/README.md

 # App Features

-## Choose Pomodoro work/break times for timer
+## Set work and break times for timer

 The Pomodoro technique is a popular time management technique.
 It involves picking a task, and setting a 'pomodoro' timer and working on the task, the timer is traditionally for 25 minutes, followed by a 5 minute break.
 The end of the work and break periods are signified by a sound as is the case with timers, and pomodoro applications typically also provide alerts.
 My application prompts the user to enter their desired work time and break time in minutes, and then starts the timer.

-## Assign Pomodoro's to specific 'tasks'
+## Assign Pomodoro to specific tasks

 The application prompts the user to enter a 'task' for their pomodoro.
 This task name can then be used for statistics purposes in the data visualisation aspect of the application ie. how many pomodoros did I complete for task x this week?